SBRG/ssbio/docs/index.rst

 Tutorials
 =========

-Check out some Jupyter notebook tutorials at the :ref:`protein` and :ref:`gempro` pages.
+Check out some Jupyter notebook tutorials at :ref:`protein` and :ref:`gempro`.

 Citation